xw2519/HLP-Project-2022-Team-8/README-lg519.md

 - bad name. renamed to getCmpsPortLocations to make clear that the input is a list of Component Ids

 **getInputPortLocation**
-- improved efficiency and code maintainability.
-Rather than generating getInputPortsPositionMap it should look up the port from Model.Ports
+- Rather than generating getInputPortsPositionMap it should look up the port from Model.Ports.
+This would improve efficiency and code maintainability.

 **getOutputPortLocation**
-- improved efficiency and code maintainability.
-Rather than generating getOutputPortsPositionMap it should look up the port from Model.Ports
+- Rather than generating getOutputPortsPositionMap it should look up the port from Model.Ports.
+This would improve efficiency and code maintainability.

 **getOnePortLocation**
 - function not used anywhere.
 Removed

 **getOnePortLocationNew**
-- removed.
+- redundant.
 Substituted with getInputPortLocation and getOutputPortLocation for efficiency and code maintainability.

 **getTwoPortLocations**
-- removed.
+- redundant.
 Substituted with getInputPortLocation and getOutputPortLocation for efficiency and code maintainability

 ---------------------------------------------------------------------------------